sebdah/dynamic-dynamodb/docs/configuration_options.rst

 aws-access-key-id                     str  AWS access API key aws-secret-access-key-id              str  AWS secret API key region                                str  AWS region to use.
 E.g. ``us-east-1`` check-interval                        int  How many seconds to wait between the checks.
-Important if running in daemon mode. circuit-breaker-url                   str  URL to poll for circuit breaking.
+Default is 300 seconds. circuit-breaker-url                   str  URL to poll for circuit breaking.
 Dynamic DynamoDB will only run if the circuit breaker returns ``HTTP/200`` circuit-breaker-timeout               int  Timeout for the circuit breaker, in ms
 ===================================== ==== ==========================================